mhagenow01/FBFransac/README.md

 Recognition under occlusion
 #### Recognition under Occlusion
-TODO: kevin - does medial axis get effected by occlusions To test our ICP algorithm against occlusions, we artifically remove sections of a screw model and use ICP to recognize the pose.
+TODO: kevin - does medial axis get effected by occlusions To test our ICP algorithm against occlusions, we artificially remove sections of a screw model and use ICP to recognize the pose.
 In general, we have found that our algorithm is robust to small amounts of occlusions (<30%).
 Below, we show one example of Occlusion testing.
-At around 50 percent occlusion, the mesh fit starts to have noticable error.
+At around 50 percent occlusion, the mesh fit starts to have notable error.
 At approximately 80 percent, the mesh fit is incorrect.

 ![occlusion testing](https://mhagenow01.github.io/FBFransac/images/percent_occlusion_ICP.png "Occlusion Testing")